dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 The function should be easy to write, we just need to convert the file handle to a pointer, and copy nbytes of it into the buffer, we can use just a strncpy or similar for it (if we have implemented it).

-There is only one problem, since we have the pointer to the start of the file, every time the function is called will return the first n-bytes of it, and this is not what we want since read keeps track of the previously read data, and alway start from the first byte not accessed yet.
+There is only one problem, since we have the pointer to the start of the file, every time the function is called will return the first n-bytes of it, and this is not what we want since read keeps track of the previously read data, and always start from the first byte not accessed yet.
 This can be easily solved in the VFS layer since it keeps track of the last byte read, in this case we just need to add the number of bytes read to the file start address.

 There is another problem: how do we know when we have reached the end of the file.
 This can be handled by the vfs, since in our case the list of opened files contains both information: current read position and the file size, so if `buf_read_pos + nbytes > filesize` we need to adjust the nbytes variable to `filesize - buf_read_pos` (filesize and buf_read_pos are the field of field_descriptor_t data structure).